-A streaky finish is typically remedied by dabbing or stippling the color rather than using a back-and-forth swiping motion.
-You can also apply a single spritz of water from a spray bottle to the color before it dries to help it flow and disperse any marks.
+A streaky finish is typically caused by over-working the color as it begins to dry.
+This is remedied by dabbing or stippling the color rather than using a back-and-forth swiping motion.
+You can also apply a single spritz of water from a spray bottle to the color before it dries to help it flow, soften any marks, and extend your working time.

 Consider these other factors: